muzzley/muzzley-client/README.md

 ```
 var muzz = require('muzzley-sdk-js');
 ```

-Creates a muzzley instance `muzz` ready to use, and the diference is that our library will figure out by it self what is the `uri` and the `socket` to use.
+Creates a muzzley new instance `muzz` ready to use, and the diference is that our library will figure out by it self what is the `uri` and the `socket` to use.

 ##methods: